Qiao Renliang: Life

-Death

 On September 16, 2016, Qiao was found dead in his apartment on Qishun Road, Putuo District, Shanghai.
-After an investigation, the police confirmed that the cause of death was suicide because of depression.
-He was 28 years old.
+The police concluded the cause of death was suicide by self inflicted wounds because of depression.
+He was 28.

-Posthumous album

 On December 10, 2016, Warner Music China, Qiao's music label, released a posthumous album titled "KIMI".
 December 10 was deliberately chosen as the album's release date, due to two of Qiao's previous albums also being released on the same day in 2009 and 2012.